gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 ## Step 1: Creating a `Valoper` object

 To be added to the validator set, you must create a **Valoper** object and register it in the `r/gnoland/valopers` realm using the `Register` function.
-This structure allows you to demonstrate to **GovDAO members** why you should be accepted as a validator.
+This object allows you to demonstrate to **GovDAO members** why you should be accepted as a validator.

-### Information to Include in the `Valoper` Structure
+### Information to Include in the `Valoper` object

 Ensure to follow the instruction inside the valopers realm.
 This is an example of details you should provide in your description: